 Managing a PTO plan

-Whatever you decide in terms of your PTO strategy, follow these tips to ensure a smoothly running plan:
+Whatever you decide in terms of your PTO policy, follow these tips to ensure a smoothly running plan:

-- Make sure it suits the nature and culture of your business.
+- Make sure the paid time off policy suits the nature and culture of your business.
 A more flexible plan tends to work better with a business that is flexible enough to handle it.

 - Lay out your policies.
-If your employees need to request PTO in advance, but not if there is an emergency, make sure they know what counts as an emergency.
+If your employees need to request paid leave in advance, but not if there is an emergency, make sure they know what counts as an emergency.
 You also need to let them know if there are any certain dates where you discourage using vacation days.

 - If an employee is coming into work sick because they don’t want to take PTO, make them take the day off in order to protect the rest of your team and business.